Last updated on February 24th, 2023 at 12:48 am

 Before Joseph died, the couple had purchased a home in San Diego, California.
 They wanted to see their sons grow and flourish in their new place together.
 However, fate had something else in mind.
 Martha was abruptly pushed into the role of being a solo parent.
 She lost her desire to live and her passion for her writing profession after Joseph’s death.

-Martha’s health and well-being suffered, and her emotional state became very unstable when she and her sons relocated from Illinois to California to continue Martha and Joseph’s shared dream.
-The only issue was that Joseph was not with them anymore.
+After she lost her husband, Martha’s health and well-being suffered, and her emotional state became very unstable when she and her sons relocated from Illinois to California to continue Martha and Joseph’s shared dream.
+The only issue was that her beloved husband was not with them anymore.
 Martha was even admitted to the hospital with chest pains as a result of the extreme stress she felt.

 Currently, more than fifteen years since Joseph died, Martha helps people all around the country by telling her personal experience, offering sympathy and compassion, and sharing what helped her most in emerging from the lowest and darkest point of her life.